Rare, pristine coral reef found off Tahiti coast - NewsBreak

 Laetitia Hédouin said she first saw the corals during a recreational dive with a local diving club months earlier.

 “When I went there for the first time, I thought, ‘Wow — we need to study that reef.
-There’s something special about that reef,” said Hédouin, a researcher at the French National Center for Scientific Research in Moorea, French Polynesia.Thousands of sea creatures wash up on Madeira Beach
+There’s something special about that reef,” said Hédouin, a researcher at the French National Center for Scientific Research in Moorea, French Polynesia.‘The Enigma.’: Giant 555.55-carat black diamond heads to auction

 What struck Hédouin was that the corals looked healthy and weren’t affected by a bleaching event in 2019.
 Corals are tiny animals that grow and form reefs in oceans around the world.